Jon-Biz/simple-static-react-aframe/README.md

 This repo is minimal boilerplate for VR sites written in React and Aframe.

+**It's also out of date, and not working in modern browsers.
+Pull requests welcome.**

 It is intended for to get you up and developing with a minimum of fuss and configuration for a static, single page React & Aframe site.
 This repo gives you:

 - ES6/React (with sourcemaps)